friendly-traceback/docs/docs/_sources/syntax_tracebacks_en_3.7.rst.txt

     You wrote a semicolon, `;`, where a comma was expected.

-(195) semicolon instead of commas - 2
+(196) Semicolon instead of commas - 2
 -------------------------------------

 .. code-block:: none